 BENEFITS OF CHOI KWANG DO

-As a modern martial art, Choi Kwang Do has everything; it’s made up of 10 components each covering a very important area of development such as warm-up, basic movement, speed training, impact training, flexibility training, aerobic and anaerobic fitness, Choi Kwang Do’s high intensity training, partner training, punch bags, focus mitt and strike shield drills plus how to deal with bullies at school to the drunk in the street etc.
+As a modern martial art, Choi Kwang Do has everything; it’s made up of 10 components each covering a very important area of development such as warm-up, basic movement, speed training, impact training, flexibility training, aerobic and anaerobic fitness, high intensity and partner training.
+On top of all of this, it also provides students with skills and approaches to support them in all areas of life from personal development challenges to physical situations such as dealing with bullies at school or the drunk in the street.

 Integrated martial art movements